chrisichris/yeti-maven-plugin/README.markdown

 ### The shell REPL

+The shell repl is more like a build repl from which you can ie reload the main repl if sources changed, specify the source diretories for the main repl, evaluate some code in an extra repl, monitor source changes to trigger tests etc

-On the repl each line of code which starts with "-" is executed in the shell-repl.
+To execute code in the shell repl prefix the code expressions with "-"

 #### The shell module "s"

 The shell repl contains a special preloaded module "s" (for shell).
 This module contains different functions and variables which are useful during development.
-Ie to reload the first repl if sources have changed type
+Ie to reload the first repl if sources have changed type at the prompt:

 	yeti>-s.refresh()

-in the repl.

 The shell module has the following fields:

-- var sourceDirs is list<string> : this are the dirs of the yeit sources.
-From there the sources are loaded but only if they are not compiled on the classpaht. sourcedirs are als monitored.
+- var sourceDirs is list<string> : this are the dirs of the yeti sources.
+From there the sources are loaded but only if they are not compiled on the classpath.

--   addMonitor is string -> (()->()) -> (): you can add a function which is triggered when the content of sourcedirs change the first argument is the name of the monitor the second the monitor.
+-   addMonitor is string -> (()->()) -> (): you can add a function which is triggered when the content of the sourceDirs change the first argument is the name of the monitor the second the monitor.
 Each monitor is given automatically an id.
 To see all monitor ids use showMonitors()